natgo/wt-wiki-scraper/wikitext-transpiled/ground/XM-1%20(Chrysler).md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The armour on this vehicle is not very good.
 Most APFSDS at this rank will have no issue penetrating the armoured zones with ease.
+Despite there being spaced armor in the front of the tank, the driver is also located here behind and surrounded by three exterior fuel tanks, and can be fairly vulnerable to even APDS shells at lower tiered tanks, such as the M60 or T54E2.
 In a down-tier, you will be able to soak up some damage when being hit by weaker rounds, but not much.

 '''Armour type:'''